darktable-org/darktable-tests/README.md

    And rename it ```<meaningful name>.xmp```

+5. Add a README (optional)

+   First line is a short label that will be added next to the test name.
+This can be used to give specific description for a test (like an unstable test across computers).

+   The rest of the README can contain a long description if needed.

+6. Add a CONFIG (optional)

+   The config file must contain one darktable-cli option per line.
+Each option has the same format as the ones found in darktablerc.

-5. Do a first run of the test to get the expected output
+7. Do a first run of the test to get the expected output

 ```bash
    ./run <dir>